timmy21300/something.host-helpguides/windows-vps.md

   The username will be `Administrator`
   The password will be the password given from the something.host control panel.
 8. You will now be connected to your VPS using Windows Remote Desktop.

+If your password is not accepted, allow up to an hour for it to sync.
+If the issue persists create a [Something.Host ticket](https://cp.something.host/tickets/new)